awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

   + Added support for notebook persistence in Amazon S3\.
 For more information, see [Configuring Persistence for Notebooks in Amazon S3](emr-jupyterhub-s3.md)\.
 + Spark
   + Added support for [S3 Select](http://aws.amazon.com/blogs/aws/s3-glacier-select/)\.
 For more information, see [Using S3 Select with Spark to Improve Query Performance](emr-spark-s3select.md)\.
++ Resolved the issues with the Cloudwatch metrics and the automatic scaling feature in Amazon EMR version 5\.14\.0, 5\.15\.0, or 5\.16\.0\.

 **Known Issues**
 + When you create a kerberized cluster with Livy installed, Livy fails with an error that simple authentication is not enabled\.
 Rebooting the Livy server resolves the issue\.
 As a workaround, add a step during cluster creation that runs `sudo restart livy-server` on the master node\.